-While rural communities are on the frontlines of the climate crisis and some of the most vulnerable communities across Oregon, urban areas are also vulnerable.
-The heat related deaths in the Portland-metro area in the summer of 2020 and the Labor Day fires later that year demonstrated that urban areas are under direct threat from the impacts of climate change.
-Beyond the direct impacts of climate change, urban areas rely on healthy rural regions for their water supply, their agricultural, and forestry products and recreational activities in wild and less developed areas.
+While rural communities are on the frontlines of the climate crisis and are among the most vulnerable communities across Oregon, urban areas are also vulnerable.
+The heat related deaths in the Portland-metro area in the summer of 2020 and the Labor Day fires later that year demonstrate that urban areas are under direct threat from the impacts of climate change.
+Beyond the direct impacts of climate change, urban areas rely on healthy rural regions for their water supply, and their agricultural and forestry products as well as the recreational opportunities they provide through wild and less developed areas.
 Indirect effects, therefore, can be substantial.
 Climatic events that compromise natural systems, and thus urban watersheds, and regional agriculture and forestry will also have a profound impact on life in the urban centers.
 This impact will not be limited to impacts on prices of food and wood products but will also compromise regional recreational opportunities.
 Additionally, because the Pacific Northwest is projected to suffer less than most of the country from the warming climate, the region will become the target for climate refugees from across the U.S. These migrants will increase our population and place a greater burden on our natural resources and dwindling water supplies.

-The 6th Oregon Senate District Climate History and Projections:
+The 9th Oregon Senate District Climate History and Projections